blazecoding2009/Obsidian-Notes/What is History?.md

 - Jealous of Britain's power and believed that Britain was purposely restricting it from expanding and becoming more powerful
 - They believed that Germany was the natural leader of Europe, it had a strong economy due to industrialisation and a powerful army
 - They were anticipating war and developing plans
 ### France
-- They were suspicious of Brian and had a strained relationship, they believed Britain was arrogant
+- They were suspicious of Britain and had a strained relationship, they believed Britain was arrogant
-- They had very tense relationships with Germany as they were defeated by Germany in the Franco-Purrasian war 1870
+- They had very tense relationships with Germany as they were defeated by Germany in the Franco-Prussian war 1870
 	- They lost 2 provinces, Alsace and Lorraine, and wanted revenge
 	- They were also anticipating for war and were developing military plans
 ### Russia